clemaeppli/eeo-nara/README.md

 Updated 6.12.2024

 ## Overview
 EEO-1 files are publicly released by the National Archives (NARA) after 30 years.
 Years 1966-1993 are currently available on NARA's website.
-This is a collection of scripts to download and process the data.
+However, there are some inconsistencies across years.
+This is a collection of scripts to download and process the data, producing a harmonized Stata-format dataset.
+Ideally it takes 3 clicks to run the whole thing (1 Batch file and 2 Stata do-files).

 ## Contents
 1. download.BAT -- Windows batch script that (a) creates directories for each EEO year (1966 through 1993) as well as a documentation folder (_doc_); (b) downloads everything to those folders; (c) unzips the zipped files (several years are stored on NARA's website zipped).
 2. read_eeo_text_v2.DO -- Stata script that reads in this data as produced by download.BAT.
 Does some preliminary cleaning.
 3. varlist90.TXT -- a list of variables in the 1990 round.
 You don't need to run or edit this. _read_eeo_text_v2.do_ uses it to produce a dictionary to read in the 1990s EEOs.
 4. eeo_fix.DO -- Stata script that fixes some issues in the raw EEO data.
 For the matrix data (demographic by occupation counts) certain columns seem to have been swapped; this script unswaps them.